 Threat actors could aim to exploit the model's sensitivity to changes in input features by manipulating gradients during the training process (gradient-based attack).
 Threat actors can also reduce the model’s resistance to attacks by manipulating input features (model evasion through input manipulation).

 Even with extensive testing and extended explainability, AI models can still return unexpected outputs that could be biased, unfair, or incorrect.
-Model developers only have partial control over outputs—and users can also intentionally or unintentionally prompt AI in irregular ways.
+This unpredictability arises because model developers have only partial control over outputs and users can further influence responses—whether intentionally or unintentionally—by crafting irregular prompts.

 Real-life attack scenarios:

-An attacker could aim to create hyper-realistic fake content using your AI model to spread misinformation (deep fakes), or a malicious actor may try to inject bias in your model via input manipulation (content-bias injection).
+An attacker could aim to create hyper-realistic fake content using your AI model to spread misinformation (deepfakes), or a malicious actor may try to inject bias into your model via input manipulation (content-bias injection).

 Mitigation: